jimmy-guzman/eslint-config/README.md

 - **Prevents confusion**: Flags ambiguous code, confusing promise usage, shadowed variables, and unused exports.
 - **Enforces consistency**: Standardizes imports, naming, coding style, and testing conventions.
 - **Flexible**: Easily customize or disable any part of the config.
+- **Favors recommended**: Where possible, builds on top of official recommended rulesets from plugins.
+- **Maintained**: Regularly updated to keep up with best practices, new tools, language features and new rules

 ---